lxe/nodemagic/README.md

 ### Usage

- 1. Install it by [donwloading](https://raw.githubusercontent.com/lxe/autonode/master/autonode) and placing `autonode` in your path.
+ 1. `npm install autonode -g` *or* [download](https://raw.githubusercontent.com/lxe/autonode/master/autonode) and place `autonode` in your path.
 Sorry, no copy-paste bash one-liner.
  2. `cd` into a project that has `package.json` with `engines` set up.
  3. Use:
    - `autonode npm install` isntead of `npm install`